Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 The integrated Snapdragon X65 5G modem is also new and offers faster transfer speeds (up to 10 Gbps download and 3 Gbps upload).
 FastConnect 6900 offers support for the current Wifi 6E and Bluetooth 5.2.

-The Xiaomi 12T Pro comes with 8 or 12 GB of LPDDR5 RAM, the fastest we can find in a smartphone, and adds a feature called memory extension that allows an additional 3 GB to be added using the storage space.
+The Xiaomi 12T Pro comes with 8 or 12 GB of LPDDR5 RAM , the fastest we can find in a smartphone, and adds a feature called memory extension that allows you to add an additional 3 GB using the storage space.
 I just don’t see much use for this functionality that has become so fashionable lately, but it shouldn’t hurt to have it either.

 Not all is good news in the hardware, since the USB-C port is USB 2.0 type, which is insufficient if you want to transfer large amounts of data.
 Other flagships incorporate much faster USB 3.2 type ports when it comes to moving or copying videos or other content between the smartphone and a PC or an external drive.
 To get an idea, USB 2.0 is limited to 480 Mb/s, while USB 3.1 can reach 20 Gb/s.